tsedio/tsed-vitepress-theme/docs/docs/cache.md

 In this case, the UseCache interceptor will ignore result that `undefined` or `null`.

-You can also provide a custom function to ignore result:
+You can also provide a custom function to ignore the result:

 ```typescript
 import {Controller, UseCache, Get, PathParams, PlatformContext} from "@tsed/common";